svgeesus/EuroMPE/Duophonic/pitch-dac.md

 **OPA2186D** another (OPA2186DR $2.22/10 newer, more available; SOIC-8) option.
 1μV/10μV Vos as it is chopper stabilized.
 4.8 max nA Ibias over temp, 55pA @25C.
 Check **slew rate 0.35 V/μs** is ok for slew limiter, if used.
 Quad version has _4x worse Vos_ so use duals.
 The _maximum_ power supply voltage for the OPAx186 is 24 V (±12 V).
 (Abs Max 26V).
 So running on ±9.5V looks good.

+But the chopper op-amp was a PITA with the earlier Vref design, while the non-chopper OPA2192 worked great in the new Vref design.
+So:

 **OPA2192** ($4.63/10) Vos ±8μV typ, ±50μV max, drift ±0.1 typ, ±0.5 max μV/°C. Input bias ±5 pA typ, **±20 pA** max @25C.
 So much better than the recommended AD5781.

 OPA4187IPW (1μV/10μV TSSOP-14 $5.60/10 in stock) quad a bit expensive